 and stand tall again.

-A memoir of flowing dresses and milky whites echo
+A memoir of flowing dresses and flashing teeth echo

 in the young florescence of the afternoon.